A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Assessment of the PINN performance for fracture

 PINN (incremental) in general requires more computation time than FEM.
-The complexity of implementing gradient damage models in FEM and the associated implementation time costs is an important consideration.
+The complexity of computationally implementing gradient damage models in FEM and the associated implementation time costs are important considerations.
 Some reduction in computation time for PINN (incremental) can be achieved when the material response is rate-independent.
 As done in this work for an elastomer with hyperelastic response, the solution evaluation in PINN (incremental) for a rate-independent material can be started at any time instant before damage initiation.
 The computation time for PINN (one-time step), however, can be comparable to FEM.